Kraisie/SeriesTracker/README.md

             * Indication for colors of rows in the TableViews
 * Show progress while updating in background (runnable, but can't update UI out of it)
 * AirDate to only change UserState when AirDate is before or equal to current Date
-* Import BackUp
-* Exclude ended series from "update all", since there won't change much
-    * Add an option to update them
 * Add queries to search series that fulfill a specific dataset
     * Duration, Rating and number of Seasons
         * Duration: Set a number and adjust offset -> e.g 20 minutes duration +- 5 minutes results in all series that have a duration of 15 to 25 minutes per episode